PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 The work stealing algorithm follows a few basic rules, Given a thread of execution:

-1. At Aa fork point, add tasks to the tail of the deque associated with the thread
+1. At A fork point, add tasks to the tail of the deque associated with the thread
-2. If the thread is idle, steal work from the head of deque associated with som other random thread
+2. If the thread is idle, steal work from the head of deque associated with some other random thread
 3. At a join point that cannot be realized yet(i.e.,the goroutine it is synchronized with has not completed yet), pop work off the tail of the thread's own deque.
 4. if the thread's deque is empty, either: